DeepMindv2/Rise_IOS/README.md

 # Rise-APP
 Quantitative Self Feedback Loop for ADHD students.
 This app is designed as a form of Bio-feedback meant to help notify users when the attention levels are below a certain threshold.
 This is an IOS app currently under development by the Neuro-Machine-Interaction Lab at the University of South Florida.
-This project was inspired by Dr. Marvin Andujars Dissertation: Aiding users to self-regulate their attention through Quantified-Self feedback while performing a learning task from a Brain-Computer Interface.
+This project was inspired by Dr. Marvin Andujars Dissertation: "Aiding users to self-regulate their attention through Quantified-Self feedback while performing a learning task from a Brain-Computer Interface."

 # Features
 - Tips on improving Focus